machal/cssmine-content/content/css3-text-overflow.md

 When showing `text-overflow: ellipsis` in my lectures, I always get two reactions.
 One half of the audience is bored, saying: “Hm, I have been using this for two years already…” And the other half?
 Enthusiastically taking notes:
-"I must use this first thing tomorrow!”
+“I must use this first thing tomorrow!”

-However, the catch when using the `ellipsis` value is that it will apply to any single line of text in block elements and three dots ("…") will be shown if the line overflows.
+However, the catch when using the `ellipsis` value is that it will apply to any single line of text in block elements and three dots (“…”) will be shown if the line overflows.
 Nevertheless, it is still a time saver.

 Navigation Example